CH101 - The Second Century

 The defining moment in the life of the primitive church came after the first true Roman persecution under Nero that led to the execution of the apostles Peter and Paul (circa 62-64 A.D.) followed shortly thereafter by the seige of Jerusalem and the destruction of the Temple.
 Would this small movement survive?

 For the next 250 years the Christian church endured periods of persecution at the hands of the Roman empire.
-It is important to realize that Roman persecution of Christians came in waves, tended to be regional in nature, and typically did not last more than a couple of years.
+It is important to realize that Roman persecution of Christians came in waves, tended to be regional in nature, and typically did not last more than a few months.
 The Romans were not always the inhumane savages we picture, throwing people into the pit with hungry lions.
 The Romans were basically cultured and disciplined, however warfare was an important part of that culture, and in war they were brutal, but only if you resisted them.
 When the Roman armies came against a territory the defending nation could send a peace envoy - the Romans were content to annex your territory and collect taxes for Caesar.
 You could keep your properties, continue to farm your lands, and live under the banner of Rome.
 If, however, you sent your armies to meet the Romans in battle you were very likely to suffer military defeat and then face the full brutality of the Roman legions.
 Punishment might include burning many of your buildings and homes to the ground, allowing the soldiers to plunder and rape their way through the countryside, and/or salt your fields, making them useless for 2-3 years.

 To round up and imprison or kill citizens as they did from time to time with the Christians was not a popular act - many Romans were rightly disturbed when these pogroms were initiated - and some emperors refused to authorize such persecution [Vespasian (69-79 A.D.) and Nerva (96-98 A.D.) apparently released prisoners and recalled exiles].
 Nonetheless, Roman persecution against Christians did happen.
 I will mention the various periods of intense persecution as we move through the next 200+ years.